 Home

-WELCOME TO THE LITMUS CREATIVE WRITING PROJECT 2023!
+WELCOME TO THE LITMUS CREATIVE WRITING PROJECT!

-This Year’s Theme: Over the Border
+This Year’s Theme: Word Power

 Are you a writer?
 Do you want to write?
 If YES: good.
 Continue reading this message.